|

 house edge (2.7%), low variance.
 With

 this single deck poker variant everyone is dealt 7 cards, face down.
-You then look at your cards and split them
+You then look at your cards and split them into

-Kings, you can not put the 2 Aces in the low hand).
-What makes it more interesting is there is
+you can not put the 2 Aces in the low hand).

-one Joker in the deck!
-This can be used as a substitute Ace, or as a ‘wild
+makes it more interesting is there is one Joker in the deck!
+This can be used

-card’ to make a 5-card straight or flush only.
-After all players have made
+as a substitute Ace, or as a ‘wild card’ to make a 5-card straight or flush

-dealers high & low hands.
-If the
+win your bet you must beat both the dealers high & low hands.
+If the dealer beats both your hands, or

-dealer beats both your hands, or beats one & ties the other, you lose.
-If
+beats one & ties the other, you lose.
+If you win one hand & lose or

-you win one hand & lose or tie the other, you push.
-Because the chance of winning is 50/50, the
+tie the other, you push.
+Because the

-house makes its edge by charging a 5% ‘commission’ on your winnings (payout =
+chance of winning is 50/50, the house makes its edge by charging a 5%

-19:20).
-The ‘perfect strategy’ for this game is rather complicated due to the
+this game is rather complicated due to the multiple ways to split most of

-multiple ways to split most of your hands – I have never bothered to try
+your hands – I have never bothered to try & learn it, but still really

-& learn it, but still really enjoy playing this game just doing my own
+enjoy playing this game just doing my own thing!
+3-Card

-thing!
-3-Card Poker (or Tri-Card poker) This is
+Poker (or Tri-Card poker) This

-actually 2 games in one!
+is actually 2 games in one!
 You only play with one 3-card hand – as does the

 dealer.
 But you can chose to just bet